View full site Menu

 - Doing everything we can to encourage people to stay active, wherever possible, which we think is now more important than ever.

 We will continue to work with you to understand the ongoing and future impact of coronavirus and we want to make sure that whatever action we take has the greatest positive impact.
 So, we want to hear from you now about the issues you’re facing and to take on board these ideas and concerns to feed into consideration of the type of support we offer moving forward.

 We know that:

-- It will be difficult for your club, league or association to run and host programs or events as planned and retain member engagement;
+- It may be difficult for your club, league or association to run and host programs or events as planned and retain member engagement;

-- The timings of your season are uncertain;
+- The timings of your season may be uncertain;

 - People in your community are likely to be anxious, and will probably want to be continuing with their sport participation; and,